Mixed Cerebral Palsy

 Mixed Cerebral Palsy Explained

-• Basal Ganglia: The basal ganglia are associated with dyskinetic cerebral palsy, which is when your child’s muscle tone changes from being too loose to too tight.
-Another sign of dyskinetic cerebral palsy is that your child will also struggle to control their arms and legs.
+- Basal Ganglia: The basal ganglia are associated with dyskinetic cerebral palsy, which is when your child’s muscle tone changes from being too loose to too tight.
+Another sign of dyskinetic cerebral palsy is that your child will also struggle to control the movement of their arms and legs.

-• Cerebellum: An injury to the cerebellum can cause ataxic cerebral palsy, which is when an individual with ataxic cerebral palsy struggles with balance and coordination.
+- Cerebellum: An injury to the cerebellum can cause ataxic cerebral palsy, which affects a person’s ability to control balance and coordination.

 Mixed cerebral palsy is when an individual has more than one type of the condition.
 The most common combination is spastic-dyskinetic, followed by spastic-ataxic.
 Around 10 percent of children who are diagnosed with cerebral palsy have a mixed type.